liannoi/wlodzimierz/README.md

 If you want to deploy the system locally or get acquainted in more detail with the specification of the messenger - you should go to the [Wiki](https://github.com/liannoi/wlodzimierz/wiki) section.

-> Hosting on Azure and Firebase **was disabled** after demonstration and defense of the thesis at STEP Computer Academy.
+> Hosting on Azure and Firebase **was disabled** after demonstration and defense of the thesis at Computer Academy STEP.
 Therefore, in order to deploy and see this work in person - you need to go to the [Wiki](https://github.com/liannoi/wlodzimierz/wiki) section for instructions on local deployment.

 ## License